 The company uses their “treasure hunters” to match you with items from more than 1,000,000 secondhand clothing pieces from more than 35,000 brands.

 Clothing Items in a ThredUp Goody Box

-So when I got the invite to try out one of the first thredUp Goody Box shipments, I said yes with no expectations.
+So when I got the invite in December 2017 to try out one of the first thredUp Goody Box shipments, I said yes with no expectations.